akosik/cachetests/README.md

 EVIC ```eviction()```:
 Tests if keys are evicted to make room for new keys.
 This only tests if the basic eviciton works i.e. a few keys are evicted.
 A test for scale will need to be added.

+LRU ```eviction_LRU()```:
+Tests if cache evicts the last used value.
+Inputs a few values, access first cached value, adds a value that will cause an eviction, and then checks that the second added value gets evicted.

 SS ```struct_set()```:
 Tests if the cache can store more complex values such as structs.